Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Methodology

-\myparagraph{PyPI} \pypi uses PGP signatures to secure packages.
-These signatures are uploaded to the registry along side the package.
-Since \pypi does not provide a public key server, we use the Ubuntu public key servers to verify signatures. \footnote{See \url{https://keyserver.ubuntu.com/}.} We use the \textit{gpg} command line utility to verify signatures.
+\pypi and \maven use PGP signatures to secure packages.
+The measurements for these registries are similar, so we describe commonalities here.

+\myparagraph{Discovery} For PGP, we need to discover the public keys associated with each signature.
+The most common method for sharing public PGP keys is to use a public key server.
+Sonatype recommends the Ubuntu, OpenPGP, and MIT servers~\cite{sonatype_pgp}.
+We found 5 more servers via Google searches.

+On this set of 8 servers, we conducted a small-scale experiment to determine which servers to use in our study.
+Using a sample of $\sim$3,800 keys from \pypi and \maven, we found that only 4 servers worked reliably (\ie some servers are no longer functional or perform slowly).
+For example, the famous \textit{pgp.mit.edu} server often times out.

+We found that four servers responded consistently: \textit{keyserver.ubuntu.com} \textit{keys.openpgp.org} \textit{keyring.debian.org}, and \textit{pgp.surf.nl} For each key, we queried each of these servers in order to find the public key associated with the signature.
+If we were unable to find the key in any of these servers, we marked the signature as having a missing public key.

+Among our selected servers, the Ubuntu server was able to discover the most keys, followed by the Surf, OpenPGP, and Debian servers.
+The Surf server is queried last because has the most overlap with the Ubuntu server (\ie we are more likely to find the key by looking at other servers first).

+\myparagraph{Verification} To verify a PGP signature, we use the \textit{gpg} command line utility.
 This utility provides a \textit{verify} command which can be used to verify the validity of a signature.
-This command returns a status code which indicates whether or not the signature is valid.
-We use this status code to determine whether or not a signature is valid.
+This command returns the status of the signature verification.
+We parse this status to determine the quality of a signature.

-\myparagraph{Maven Central} \maven requires PGP signing on all artifacts within the registry.
-As as a result, there is a PGP signature for each file present in the registry.
-For example, a \textit{package.jar} or \textit{package.pom} file will have a corresponding \textit{package.jar.asc} or \textit{package.pom.asc} file located in the same directory.
-In a similar manner to \pypi, we use the \textit{gpg} command line utility to verify signatures.
-We use the \textit{verify} command and Ubuntu public key servers to verify the validity of signatures.

-\myparagraph{Docker Hub} \docker uses two different signing schemes, Docker Content Trust (DCT) and SigStore's Cosign.
-DCT is the default signing scheme for \docker.
-However, SigStore has recently updated Cosign to support \docker.
-Both of these signing tools have command line utilities which can be used to verify signatures.
-We use these utilities to verify the validity of signatures.
-For DCT, we use the \textit{docker trust inspect} command to verify signatures.
-For Cosign, we use the \textit{cosign verify} command to verify signatures.

-\myparagraph{HuggingFace} To measure the adoption of selected packages on \hf, we adapted a script used by Jiang \etal to create PTMTorrent~\cite{jiang_ptmtorrent}.
-This script uses a Python wrapper for Git to download repositories locally.
-Since repositories are often large and we only care about commit signing, we download bare repositories to speed up the process.
-We then iterate through all commits in the downloaded repository and use the built-in \textit{git verify-commit} command to check for signatures on each commit.
-We log output of this command for later analysis.
+\myparagraph{Expiration} For our measurements, we consider a key to be expired if the key's expiration had passed at the time of our measurement.
+There is no definitive way to determine if a signature was created before or after the key expired.